mojtaba-eshghie/Solidity-Docker-TDD/README.md

-# Docker Image for TDD of Solidity Smart Contracts
+# Docker Image for Test Driven Development (TDD) of Solidity Smart Contracts
 Technologies used:
 - Travis for automated testing
 - Solidity smart contracts